nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 1. Install NuCypher and geth
 ------------------------------

-If you want to run a NuCypher node which participates in decentralized network, you need to install it first.
+If you want to run a NuCypher node that participates in the decentralized network, you need to install it first.
 The installation procedure for the Ursula (Worker) node is exactly the same as for Staker.